 Make the Change

-Bring challenging school issues discussed during the event to decision-makers who can affect change in policies and procedures.
+Bring school issues discussed during the event to decision-makers who can affect change in policies and procedures.

 Connect with Academic Achievement

 Work with educators to find ways for them to incorporate the learning and discussion points during the event in their classroom curriculum or practice.

 Host these events as a one-shot deal, in isolation from the rest of the school culture.

 Focus only on the three “Fs” – Festivals, Fashion and Foods.
 By focusing just on these items, school can risk trivializing the culture’s rich history and people’s experiences, and reinforcing stereotypes that tends to “exoticize” or make excitingly foreign instead of showing the diversity within the culture itself.

 Tokenize 1–2 students from one specific group to be in charge of their group’s issues, or assume they’re experts.
 Avoid homogenizing the group, as there is diversity of experiences, ideas and opinions within one group.

 Regard the majority as non-ethnic.
 Typically, people who are middle-class, white, Christian and/or heterosexual are seen as the “norm,” and are not seen as having cultures, traditions or experiences to share.
 It is just as important for students to understand that they all have a culture and to allow all students to share their cultures, as well as to explore the issues that majority students face, particularly related to power and privilege.